-TRS Note and MPT Amendments8: Prospect shall extend the maturity of the TRS Note to five (5) years from April 30, 2021, and none of the PCC assets shall be used to satisfy the TRS Note during said five (5) year period, including through a sale/lease-back of said assets.
+TRS Note and MPT Amendments18: Prospect shall extend the maturity of the TRS Note to five (5) years from April 30, 2021, and none of the PCC assets shall be used to satisfy the TRS Note during said five (5) year period, including through a sale/lease-back of said assets.
 Thereafter, any transfer of the PCC assets, including through a sale/lease-back, shall not occur unless and until approved by the Attorney General pursuant to the Hospital Conversion Act, R.I.
 Gen. Laws § 23-17.14-1 et seq.
-Prospect shall
+Prospect shall amend the TRS Note to reflect these Conditions and execute it prior to the closing of the Proposed Transaction.

-8 See page 32 of the Decision, "PMH entered into three transactions with Medical Properties Trust, Inc. ("MPT") in 2019.
+18 See page 32 of the Decision, "PMH entered into three transactions with Medical Properties Trust, Inc. ("MPT") in 2019.
 In the first of these, PMH sold its hospitals in Connecticut, Pennsylvania, and all but one of its hospitals in California to MPT for approximately \$1.4 billion.
 MPT then leased these hospitals back to PMH.
 PMH, according to its agreement with MPT, will pay rent for at least the next 15 years in order to continue operating in facilities it owned until recently.
 In the second transaction, PMH took out a \$51 million mortgage on one of its California hospitals; this mortgage is at a 7.5% interest rate per annum and matures in 2034.
 And in the third transaction, PMH signed a promissory note in exchange for \$113 million from MPT, referred to herein as the "TRS Note."
 Interest on the note is 7.5% per annum and subject to an annual escalation clause.
 PMH must pay back the full note amount by July 2022."